 As you get older, degenerative changes cause spinal stenosis, which leads to pinched nerves and chronic lower back pain.
 When you need relief, the doctors at Optimal Pain & Regenerative Medicine offer the innovative Vertiflex® Superion® Indirect Decompression System.
 Optimal Pain & Regenerative Medicine’s Andrew Cottingham, MD, was the first doctor in the North Texas area to perform the Superion procedure; now the entire team has extensive experience in this minimally invasive and highly effective option.
-To learn more about the Superion, schedule an appointment online or call the office in Arlington, Addison, Cleburne, Fort Worth, Plano, or Rockwall, Texas.
+To learn more about the Superion, schedule an appointment online or call the office in Arlington, Cleburne, or Fort Worth, Texas.

 Vertiflex Superion Indirect Decompression System is a cutting-edge treatment for lumbar spinal stenosis.
 The Superion is an option to consider when conservative therapies have failed to control your pain, and before you think about surgery.